 Ever heard of enclothed cognition?
 I doubt it.
 But it’s a powerful tool and one that you need to start using for your own personal gain.

 Enclothed cognition basically means taking on the mindset of the clothes you’re wearing.
 For example, it’s been shown that if you wear a white coat that you believe belongs to a doctor, you’ll pay attention more.
-If you believe that same coat applies to a painter, you won’t change at all.
+If you believe that the same coat applies to a painter, you won’t change at all.

 In the same vein, if you don a fake police uniform just to wear around for the day, research says that you’ll start acting a bit more courageously while wearing the uniform.

 Vonnegut is famous for the quote, “We are what we pretend to be, so we must be careful about what we pretend to be.”
-And that couldn’t be truer when it comes to the clothes we wear and how we carry ourselves on a day to day basis.
+And that couldn’t be truer when it comes to the clothes we wear and how we carry ourselves on a day-to-day basis.

 If you’ve got a major goal that involves some dramatic physique change, one of the most valuable things you can start doing is acting and dressing like the person who has reached that goal would.
 It sounds crazy, but your brain begins registering those clothes and those actions as that person, in turn creating a feedback loop.
 Because the more you believe you are that person, the more you act like that person, meaning the more you start to become that person.